 A narrative map of New York City that allows visitors to create a collective memory by submitting stories.
 Visitors link stories together by theme, creating new “neighborhoods” of narrative that can be explored by others.
 Stories can be recommended, giving new visitors a sense of the narrative created by the populace.

 A site-specific media art exhibition in a taxicab.
-The taxi is outfitted with an interactive touch screen that displays video, animations, music, and information triggered by an onboard GPS receiver which allows the displayed artwork to change depending on where the taxi is in the city.
+The taxi is outfitted with an interactive touch screen that displays video, animations, music, and information triggered by an onboard GPS(Global Positioning System) receiver which allows the displayed artwork to change depending on where the taxi is in the city.

 By relying on maps, signs and Manhattan’s perpendicular geography, New Yorkers have given up something important: a sense of place.
 If you can get from your starting place to your destination without knowing anything about the points in between, chances are you won’t pay much attention to them.

 Delivers tour guides of popular landmarks, museums, attractions and the unusual to wireless devices.
 “More info”:http://ctlss.com.

 Sound recordings as guides to specific locations.
 Available as audio for sale or as downloaded format from Audible or iTunes.

 A street activity proposed for the site of Times Square, NYC.
 Employing mobile phone text messaging, it focuses on increasing personal contribution and interaction to the experience of this public space.
 Individuals will participate with one another as they tag designated areas or “nodes?? by displaying their inscription.

 A collecting game ‘item hunt’.
 The game provides a data-layer over the city of Tokyo.
 As you move through the city, if you check a map on your mobile phone screen, you’ll see nearby items you can pick up and nearby players you can meet or trade with.